Daily Schedule

 Github, Keystroke Loxensis, HTML, CSS, XPath, XSLT

 On the fourth day we will learn the basic steps needed to create a digital edition (light).
-We will start the day with a brief introduction to Github and use Keystroke Loxensis - a tool for visualising the transcriptions of keystroke logging data.
+We will start the day with a brief introduction to Github.
+We will also familiarize ourselves with Keystroke Loxensis - a tool for visualising the transcriptions of keystroke logging data.
 By looking at how this tool works, we will be able to gain knowledge of the technologies needed to create a digital edition: HTML, CSS, XPath and XSLT.
-In the afternoon we will visit the Plantin-Moretus Museum.
+We will conclude the day with a keynote presentation given by Wouter Haverals.

 FRIDAY | Visualising Manuscripts and Born-Digital Writing Processes